Austin A30: Performance

 The car's newly designed A-Series straight-4 engine was state of the art for the time and returned an average fuel consumption of 42 mpg / under 7L/100 km.
 With spirited driving the A30 was able to attain a top speed of 70 mi/h (factory quoted).
 In its road test The Motor magazine achieved a top speed of 67.2 mi/h and a 0–60 mph time of 42.3 seconds.
-Braking was effected by a hybrid system, with Lockheed fully hydraulic drum brakes at the front and a body-mounted single cylinder operating rods to the rear wheels, which despite being heavily criticised as archaic and old-fashioned, were reported to be quite acceptable.
+Braking was effected by a hybrid system, with Lockheed fully hydraulic drum brakes at the front and body-mounted single-cylinder operating rods to the rear wheels, which despite being heavily criticised as archaic and old-fashioned, were reported to be quite acceptable.
 The rod system provided good handbrake efficiency and was applied by a lever in an unorthodox position to the right of the driver's seat (Right hand drive vehicles).
 Bumps were handled by independent coil springs at the front end and beam axle/semi-elliptic leaf springs at the back.

 A car tested by The Motor magazine in 1952 had a top speed of 62 mph and could accelerate from 0–50 mph in 29 seconds.
 A fuel consumption of 38.8 mpgimp was recorded.
 The test car cost £553 including taxes.
 The optional radio was an extra £43 and the heater £9.
 Performance data need to be seen in the context of fuel availability.
 Early in the Second World War "branded fuel" disappeared from sale in the UK, and the nationally available fuel available at the beginning of 1952 had an octane rating of just 70, which enforced relatively low compression ratios: this reduced the performance available from all cars, especially small ones.
 In 1952 branded fuels returned to the forecourts, available octane ratings began to increase, and compression ratios were progressively improved along with the performance figures of cars such as the Austin A30 and its A35 successor.